abbeyskinner/Bios611-Project/README.md

 * asiain_american - boolean for asian america
 * latin_american - boolean for latin america
 * poc - boolean for poc
-* jewish - boolean for jewish
-* muslim - boolean for muslim
 * lbgt - bookean for lgbt
 * state - state they currently reside in
-* country - either US or CA
 * num_appearance - number of appearances on show (1=1st season, 2=2nd season, ...)
-* birthdate
-* merge - boolean for if they made the merge
-* jury - boolean for if were in the jury
-* ftc - boolean for if were in final tribal council
 * votes_against - total number of votes casted against them throughout the season
 * num_boot - elimination order (1=1st person voted off)
-* tribe1 - 1st tribe's name
-* tribe2 - 2nd pre-merge tribe's name (if applicable)
-* tribe3 - 3rd pre-merge tribe's name (if applicable)
-* quit - boolean for if they quit
-* evac - boolean for if they were medically evacuated
-* ejected - boolean for if they were ejected
-* fmc - boolean for if they won the fire making challenge
 * num_jury_votes - number of jury votes received (if applicable)
 * normalized_finish - placement percentile

-I will not investigate all of these variables.
-Also note that the season data contains information on each of the 43 seasons (43 observations, 22 variables) and the tribe data contains information on every tribe over all seasons (224 observations, 16 variables).

 # Second souce:
 The second source of data that I found comes from the `survivoR` R package: https://cran.r-project.org/web/packages/survivoR/survivoR.pdf.
 It has a multitude of datasets, but the ones that are the most of interest to me are challenge_summary, advantage_movement, and confessionals.
 The information that I want to take from these datasets would be